The new rent freeze in Berlin

-Four months after the first information about a cap and freeze on rents in Berlin was announced, the senate has passed a bill on which the city’s Red-Red-Green coalition (the Left Party, the Social Democrats and the Green Party) could agree.
+Four months after the first information about a cap and freeze on rents in Berlin was announced, the senate passed a bill on which the city’s Red-Red-Green coalition (the Left Party, the Social Democrats and the Green Party) could agree.
+Titled the “Gesetz zur Neuregelung gesetzlicher Vorschriften zur Mietenbegrenzung“ (Law on the Revision of Legal Provisions regarding Rent Limitation]), the new law has a severe effect on the Berlin rental market.
+However, the constitutional court will decide the legitimacy of the law later this year.
 This article summarises what this draft legislation looks like and what consequences it will have for property owners.

 If an apartment is newly rented, neither the previous rent nor the upper rent limit may be exceeded.
 This means that rents that were previously higher than the upper limit must be lowered accordingly when new rentals are made.
 However, the rent caps are not only relevant for new rentals.
 Tenants in an existing rental contract can have their rent reduced upon application to the Urban Development Administration.
 However, the prerequisite for this is that the upper rent limit is exceeded by more than 20% and is therefore considered to be “extortionate”.
 Location-dependent increases and reductions are also taken into account.